Hajime Funada

-Hajime Funada (船田 元, Funada Hajime) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature) and a former Minister of Economic Planning.
+Hajime Funada (船田 元, Funada Hajime) is a Japanese politician of the Liberal Democratic Party, who serve as a member of the House of Representatives in the Diet (national legislature) and a former Minister of Economic Planning.
 A native of Utsunomiya, Tochigi he attended Keio University both as undergraduate and graduate.
 He was elected to the House of Representatives for the first time in 1979.